open-mmlab/mmtracking/docs/get_started.md

 # Getting Started

-This page provides basic tutorials about the usage of MMTracking.
+This page provides basic tutorials about the usage of MMTracking, include dataset preparation, quick training, testing, and inference.
 For installation instructions, please see [install.md](install.md).

 ## Dataset preparation

-1. It is recommended to symlink the root of the datasets to `$MMTRACKING/data`.
-For example,
-    ```
-    mkdir data

-    # object detection: symlink MS COCO
-    ln -s $MSCOCO_ROOT/images data/coco/source_data
-    ln -s $MSCOCO_ROOT/annotations data/coco/json_annotations

-    # video object detection: symlink ImageNet DET and ImageNet VID
-    ln -s $IMAGENETDET_IMAGENETVID_ROOT data/imagenetdet_imagenetvid/source_data

-    # single object tracking: symlink LaSOT
-    ln -s $LASOT_ROOT data/lasot/source_data

-    # multiple object tracking: symlink MOT17
-    ln -s $MOT17 data/MOT17
-    ```
-     Download the [txt files](https://github.com/msracver/Flow-Guided-Feature-Aggregation/tree/master/data/ILSVRC2015/ImageSets) for the training of video object detection, and put these txt files into `data/imagenetdet_imagenetvid/data/Lists/`.

-2. If your folder structure is different from the following, you may need to change the corresponding paths in config files.
+1. Please download the datasets from the offical websites.
+It is recommended to symlink the root of the datasets to `$MMTRACKING/data`.
+If your folder structure is different from the following, you may need to change the corresponding paths in config files.

+    Note that the `Lists` under `ILSVRC` contains the txt files from [here](https://github.com/msracver/Flow-Guided-Feature-Aggregation/tree/master/data/ILSVRC2015/ImageSets).

     ```
     mmtracking